miss-pwn/AcronisTools/README.md

     -BaseUri <String>
         The Base Uri used to authenticate and make API requests to your tenant.
 This is typically the domain portion of the URL (eg. dev.acronis.com)
+    -Type <String>
+        The Type is used to authenticate and make API requests to your tenant.
+This is will be identified as "API" or "Legacy" when storing your secret to the vault.

 ```

 ### Acronis API Tokens